 IDOC policies PREA-02 and PREA-03 were reviewed and address this standard.
 The policy is in place to ensure employees are subject to disciplinary sanctions up to and including termination for violating agency sexual abuse or sexual harassment policies.
 The policy ensures termination is the presumptive disciplinary sanction for staff members who have engaged in sexual abuse.
 Policies are in place to ensure disciplinary sanctions for violations of agency policies relating to sexual abuse or sexual harassment (other than actually engaging in sexual abuse) are commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history and the sanctions imposed for comparable offenses by other staff with similar histories.
-The Collective Bargaining Agreement between the State of Iowa and the American Federation of State, County and Municipal Employees allows for disciplinary sanctions against staff, including termination for sexual abuse or sexual harassment of an offender.
-The facility had no employees terminated due to an incident of sexual harassment or sexual misconduct during the past 12 months.
-No staff members have been disciplined otherwise for violation of agency sexual abuse or sexual harassment policies in the last twelve months.
-Policy would require that staff be reported to law enforcement or licensing boards following their termination or resignation prior to termination for violating agency sexual abuse or sexual harassment policies.
-Based on a review of policies and files and interviews with the Human Resource Associate, PCM and Warden, the CCF meets the requirements of this standard.
+The Collective Bargaining Agreement between the State of lowa and the American Federation of State, County and Municipal Employees allow for disciplinary sanctions against staff, including termination for sexual abuse or sexual harassment of an offender.
+The facility had one employee terminated due to an incident of sexual harassment or sexual misconduct during the past 12 months.
+No other staff members have been disciplined (not terminated) otherwise for violation of agency sexual abuse or sexual harassment policies in the last twelve months.
+The policy would require that regular or professional staff be reported to law enforcement or licensing boards following their termination or resignation before termination for violating agency sexual abuse or sexual harassment policies.
+Based on a review of policies and files and interviews with the Human Resource Manager, PCM, and Warden, the NCF meets the requirements of this standard.